Endometriosis for Parents: All Guides

 Are there any special services on college campuses that help students with chronic illnesses?

-You and your daughter can check the college website to see if her school has services for chronically ill students.
+You and your child can check the college website to see if their school has services for chronically ill students.
 They may be able to offer help with note taking, extensions on tests or papers, and/or help with special dietary needs.
-If she has a 504 plan, it will help her access special services.
+If they have a 504 plan, it will help them access special services.

-Learning to plan ahead particularly when dealing with a chronic illness will help your daughter to effectively advocate for herself and be aware of special services before she needs them, so she can make the most of her college experience.
+Learning to plan ahead particularly when dealing with a chronic illness will help your child to effectively advocate for themselves and be aware of special services before they need them, so they can make the most of their college experience.

 Endometriosis for Parents: Treatment Options

-Observation: After a complete evaluation and before beginning therapy, your daughter’s gynecologist may decide to have her keep track of her symptoms and try mild pain medicine.
+Observation: After a complete evaluation and before beginning therapy, your child’s gynecologist may decide to have them keep track of their symptoms and try mild pain medicine.

 Medical Suppression: Hormonal treatment such as birth control pills either taken cyclically or continuously are felt to relieve symptoms in 8 out of 10 patients.
 Another medication called a GnRH agonist, such as Lupron Depot®, works by shutting off hormones made by the ovaries and temporarily stopping periods.
 The use of GnRH agonist therapy lowers the body’s estrogen level.
-This medicine has been approved by the Food and Drug Administration to be used for 6 months at a time.
-If used for over 6 months, studies have found it can cause loss of bone density.
-It is recommended that “add–back” hormone therapy be utilized to decrease this risk.
+This medicine has been approved by the Food and Drug Administration to be used for 12 months at a time with “add-back” hormone therapy to decrease the lossof bone density.

 Surgery: At the time of laparoscopy, a special instrument is used to cauterize the endometriosis.
 After this procedure, many teens find relief from symptoms but some teens may experience pain again over time.